Market Participants May Be Watching the Upside Potential of the U.S. Dollar, Which Has Risen Against the Yen

 - Turkey: Employment Statistics

-In yesterday's U.S. currency trading, the U.S. dollar rose against the yen.
+In the U.S. currency market yesterday, the U.S. dollar rose against the yen.
 The USD/JPY pair climbed from 149.706 to 151.325.
-It broke through the key 150-yen level and surged well above the 200-period simple moving average (SMA) on the hourly chart.On the 4-hour chart, the pair is currently attempting to break above the 75-period moving average.
-On the daily chart, the price is reversing direction in a zone where short- and long-term moving averages are clustered, so we should pay close attention to price movements following the release of economic indicators during U.S. trading hours.
+It broke through the key 150-yen level and surged well above the 200-period SMA on the hourly chart.On the 4-hour chart, the pair is currently attempting to break above the 75-period moving average.
+On the daily chart, the price is reversing direction in a zone where short- and long-term moving averages are clustered, so traders should pay close attention to price movements triggered by economic data releases during U.S. trading hours.